Clloud/MostPopularRoute/README.md

 Coherence expanding algorithms are used to construct the trasfer network from a set of raw trajectory points.

 ### Step 1
-Set parameters for coherence expanding algorithm.
+Set parameters for *Coherence Expanding Algorithm*.
 These variables have to be carefully adjusted according to different dataset.

 Starting at line 35 in ```config.py```:
 ```